Conventional Mortgage

 A conforming mortgage conforms to the loan amounts and underwriting guidelines of Fannie Mae and Freddie Mac.
 The conforming loan limits are updated yearly.

-Conforming mortgage loans require 3% down (or a 97% loan-to-value ratio if it’s a refinance), more if you have a lower credit score.
-Debt-to-income (DTI) ratio requirements are usually 45% or lower; however, there are times when a loan applicant can go as high as a 50% DTI.
-All conforming mortgages must go through an Automated Underwriting System (AUS) that evaluates dozens of risk factors.
+Conforming mortgage loans require a 3% down payment (or a 97% loan-to-value ratio if it’s a refinance), more if you have a lower credit score.
+Debt-to-income (DTI) ratio requirements are typically 45% or lower; however, there are instances when a loan applicant may be approved with a DTI as high as 50%.
+All conforming mortgages must go through an Automated Underwriting System (AUS), which evaluates dozens of risk factors.

 Desktop Underwriter is the AUS for Fannie Mae and Freddie Mac uses Loan Product Advisor.